RaquelSalanchezz/TaskBasedSCPS-QG/README.md

     * `vehicles.txt`: data files used to run the algorithms in the experiments.
 These are files external to the code.

 * `evaluation_charts.ypinb`: code used to generate the evaluation charts included in the paper.
-* `correlation.ypinb`: code used to evaluate the correlation analysis between variables.
-* `Test_results`: this folder contains other two folders that include the results of the executions for the algorithm tests in the two case studies.

 ## Running the Experiments